Best Balance Transfer Credit Cards

 Best For

-This is one of the top balance transfer credit cards for customers with excellent credit who want to get several useful travel benefits.
+This is one of the better balance transfer credit cards for customers with excellent credit who want to get several useful travel benefits.
 Its extensive low-APR period, several shopping benefits, and the absence of foreign transaction fees make this card a very solid choice for any consumer who meets the credit score requirements.

 Overview

-Citi Simplicity Card offers one of the longest introductory periods where the APR stays at 0% — 18 whole months.
 This card is great because it gives you a lot of time to pay off your debts without paying any interest.
 If time is all you need to get your finances in order, Citi Simplicity Card is the choice for you.

 Rewards

-In addition to the 18 months of 0% APR, another thing that makes this one of the top rated balance transfer credit cards is the fairly long 0% APR for new purchases — 12 months.
+In addition to the 18 months of 0% APR, another thing that makes this one of the leading balance transfer credit cards is the fairly long 0% APR for new purchases — 12 months.
 So, for a year, you won’t have to pay for anything extra on any of your purchases.

-Besides this, Citi Simplicity doesn’t offer any other special types of rewards.
-It’s a very straightforward card for customers who need a little extra time to get their finances in order.
 The long introductory period can be used to its full advantage, especially by customers trying to save more.
 If the card offered rewards instead, it wouldn’t be such a great product for those trying to get out of debt.

 APR and Fees

-The Citi Simplicity Card has one of the pricier balance transfer fees on our list.
-The industry standard falls around 3%, but this card has a $5 or 5% transfer fee that you have to consider when transferring money.
 This card also has a higher ongoing APR that ranges from 14.74% - 24.74% after the introductory period ends.
 As with most of these cards, how high the APR goes will depend mostly on your credit rating and credit history.

 The best way to use this card is to transfer all your debt to it at once and simply pay it off in installments before the 0% period ends.
 The card has no annual fee, but it does have foreign transfer fees.
 If you plan to travel, it’s probably not a great idea to bring this card with you.